artnum/ananke/README.md

 websocket server mainly develop to test some ideas.
 The name is from the greek deity of inevitability, compulsion and necessity (the name is in french : Ananké |a.nan.ke|).
 The developpment sparked from locking and synchronization problems so the project might end up doing just that.

-## AKEncoding and Ananke-protocol
+## AKEncoding and Ananké-protocol

 On the Web, JSON or XML are nice to send data to the browser.
 But on the server side it might be a good idea to have some other format for serializing data.
-The Ananke-protocol is an experiment in an asymetric encoding for a protocol.
+The Ananké-protocol is an experiment in an asymetric encoding for a protocol.

 On the sending side, server -> client, JSON is used.
 Nothing interesting here.